tui4/time_talker/README.md

 # Time Talker
 A simple program that will read the time out loud.

+Developed on a Debian system in January 2014.

 - Requires espeak, mbrola
 - Python and Jinja2